deafgreatdane/google_oauth_calendar/README.md

     1. for "your site or hostname" choose "more options" and use

         http://localhost:3000/auth/google_oauth2/callback
-1. copy the client ID and secret into environment variables, with your
+1. copy the client ID and secret into environment variables, for example

         export GOOGLE_CLIENT_ID = "YOUR_CLIENT_ID"
         export GOOGLE_CLIENT_SECRET = "YOUR_CLIENT_SECRET"